-As a soloist, Mr. Yang has appeared with the Fort Worth Symphony Orchestra, Southeast Iowa Symphony Orchestra, Minnesota Orchestra, and Warsaw Philharmonic Symphony Orchestra.
-He studied at the Curtis Institute of Music and recently graduated as a Kovner Fellow at The Juilliard School, studying under Robert McDonald.
-He is currently studying with Alexander Korsantia at the Yale School of Music.
-He previously studied with Paul Wirth.
-Mr. Yang has also received instruction from Yoheved Kaplinsky, Antonio Pompa-Baldi, Gary Graffman, Peter Takacs, Boris Berman, and Andre Watts, among others.
+As a soloist, Mr. Yang has performed with the Warsaw Philharmonic, Minnesota Orchestra, Fort Worth Symphony Orchestra, and the Southeast Iowa Symphony Orchestra, among others.
+He studied at the Curtis Institute of Music and was a Kovner Fellow at The Juilliard School, studying at both schools under Robert McDonald.
+He is currently continuing his studies at the Yale School of Music, studying under Alexander Korsantia.
+His previous teacher was Paul Wirth.
+He has also received instruction from notable pianists such as Yoheved Kaplinsky, Antonio Pompa-Baldi, Gary Graffman, Peter Takacs, Boris Berman, Richard Goode and Andre Watts.

-William Yang began piano studies at the age of four and gave his first performances at age seven.
-Outside of piano, William enjoys playing table tennis.
+William began his piano studies at the age of four and gave his first performances when he was seven.
+Outside of music, he enjoys working out and playing table tennis.

 Contact at: wyangec@gmail.com